Multan Sultans: 2023 season

 Multan Sultan played very well in this season they were on 2nd position in table before playoff and after first playoff they directly Qualify to the final after winning the match from Lahore Qalandar which was on the top of point table.
 However, in the final Lahore Qalandar won the final by very narrow margin of 1 runs.

+2024 season

+Again, Multan Sultan played very well in the 2024 season they were on 1st position in table before playoff and after first playoff they directly Qualify to the final after winning the match from Peshawar Zalmi which was on the 2nd position of point table.
+However, in the final Islamabad United won the final by 2 wickets.

+2026 season

+Multan Sultans first game was against Islamabad United where they beat them by 5 wickets with 8 balls to spare.
+They proceeded to face the brand new team Hyderabad Kingsmen where they won by 6 wickets with 8 balls to spare as well.

 Team identity

 The team's logo and kit was revealed in September 2017.
 The team's anthem Hum Hain Multan kay Sultans for the 2018 season was sung by Waqar Ehsin.
 Pakistan film stars Momal Sheikh, Javed Sheikh, Ahsan Khan, Neelam Munir and actress Sadia Khan were the team's star ambassadors for the 2018 season.